-How does WaSSI Work? - The core of WaSSI is a water balance model that is sensitive to land cover and climate, and operates on a monthly time step at the 8-digit Hydrologic Unit Code (HUC) watershed scale across the conterminous U.S, at the 0.5 degree grid resolution in Mexico, and at the watershed scale in Rwanda and Burundi.
+How Does WaSSI Work? - The core of WaSSI is a water balance model that is sensitive to land cover and climate and operates on a monthly time step at the 8-digit Hydrologic Unit Code (HUC) watershed scale across the conterminous US, at a 0.5 degree grid resolution in Mexico, and at the watershed scale in Rwanda and Burundi.
 Gross ecosystem productivity, ecosystem respiration, and net ecosystem carbon exchange are estimated using actual evapotranspiration.
-For the U.S., annual US Geological Survey (USGS) water demand estimates are adjusted for population, disaggregated to the monthly scale, and compared to groundwater and surface water supply to assess water supply stress.
+For the US, annual US Geological Survey (USGS) water demand estimates are adjusted for population, disaggregated to the monthly scale, and compared to groundwater and surface water supply to assess water supply stress.
 Consumptive water use is subtracted from stream flow throughout the river network.

 - Caldwell, P.V., Sun, G., McNulty, S.G., Cohen, E.C., and Moore Myers, J.A.
 2011.
 Modeling Impacts of Environmental Change on Ecosystem Services across the Conterminous United States, in Medley, C.N., Patterson, Glenn, and Parker, M.J. (eds) Observing, studying, and managing for change: Proceedings of the Fourth Interagency Conference on Research in the Watersheds: U.S. Geological Survey Scientific Investigations Report 2011:5169, 202 p.